-Paul Manafort’s Lawyers Say Political Exhibits In Tax Fraud Cas Are ‘Irrelevant’ And ‘Prejudicial,’ Here’s Why
+Paul Manafort’s Lawyers Say Political Exhibits In Tax Fraud Case Are ‘Irrelevant’ & ‘Prejudicial,’ Here’s Why

 FBI special counsel Robert Mueller is reportedly presenting evidence not connected to the tax and bank fraud trial proceedings against Manafort.
 The trial is slated to begin in federal court in Alexandria, Virginia on Tuesday.

-Mueller has also assembled 35 witnesses to testify against Manafort in the case, including accountants, bankers and luxury-good vendors who can attest that his upscale living expenses were fueled by offshore bank accounts.
+Mueller has also assembled 35 witnesses to testify against Manafort in the case, including accountants, bankers, and luxury-good vendors who can attest that his upscale living expenses were fueled by offshore bank accounts.

 According to these witnesses, Manafort tallied up $850,000 on high-end suits and spend a record $130,000 on a Mercedes car for his wife.
 Big time business owners and managers are also included in the witness list.